Alba-NR/OpenGL_Java/README.md

 ### :construction: Currently working on:
-- Correctly implementing omnidirectional shadow mapping for 1 point light. -> :warning: issue: latest attempt (which generates and renders the shadows- yay!- makes reflection and refraction of the skybox not work.)
+- Correctly implementing omnidirectional shadow mapping for 1 point light. 🠪  :warning: **issue:** latest attempt (which generates and renders the shadows- yay!- makes reflection and refraction of the skybox not work.)
 - Next: omnidirectional shadow mapping for several point lights.

 ### :triangular_flag_on_post: (Ideas) New features to implement: